Raynaud syndrome: Alternative medicine

 Evidence does not support the use of alternative medicine, including acupuncture and laser therapy.

 Prognosis

-The prognosis of primary Raynaud syndrome is often very favorable, with no mortality and little morbidity.
-However, a minority develops gangrene.
-The prognosis of secondary Raynaud is dependent on the underlying disease, and how effective blood flow-restoring maneuvers are.
+The prognosis of primary Raynaud syndrome is often excellent, with no factor to mortality and little morbidity overall.
+In some very rare cases, gangrene has been known to develop.
+The prognosis of secondary Raynaud is related to the course of the underlying disease, and how effective blood flow-restoring maneuvers are.